nolanlawson/pouch-datalog/README.markdown

 Datomic-like Datalog queries for PouchDB!
 (See [Learn Datalog Today](http://www.learndatalogtoday.org/) for some examples of how Datalog works.)

+The query engine is a fork from [Datascript](https://github.com/tonsky/datascript).

 # Ready?

 Probably not.
 Give it a spin, make pull requests, and we'll see if we can't get ready!
 I expect I've added bugs galore to the basic query engine.
 Contributions gladly welcome.